kitbransby/kitbransby.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: PhD researcher in Medical Image Analysis and Deep Learning, at Queen Mary University of London
+subtitle: PhD researcher in Machine Learning and Computer Vision with a focus on Cardiac Imaging applications at Queen Mary University of London.

 profile:
   align: right